ariyin/CS-32/notes.md

     - Base case(s): path(s) through the function that do not make a recursive call
     - Recursive case(s): path(s) through the function that make a recursive call
 - Every recursive call is to solve a strictly "smaller" problem ("closer" to base case)
+- Recursive functions should never use global, static, or member variables; they should only use local variables and parameters
+- Writing recursive functions
+    - Write the function header
+    - Define your magic function
+    - Add your base case code
+    - Solve the problem with the magic function
+    - Remove the magic
+    - Validate your function
+- When writing recursive functions with linked lists:
+    - Your recursive function should generally only access the current node/array cell passed into it
+    - Your recursive function should rarely/never access the value(s) in the node(s)/cell(s) below it

 ```git
 void sort(int a[], int b, int e)